airtower-luna/mod_gnutls/doc/mod_gnutls_manual.md

 PEM-encoded X.509 certificate to use as this Server's End Entity (EE) certificate, and optionally those of the issuing Certificate Authorities (CAs).
-If the file contains multiple certificates they must be ordered from EE to the CA closest to the root CA (or the root CA itself).
+If the file contains multiple certificates they must be ordered from EE to the CA closest to the root CA.

-Including at least the immediately issuing CA is highly recommended because it is required for OCSP stapling.
+Including the full certificate chain is highly recommended because the CA certificates are needed for [OCSP stapling](#ocsp-stapling-configuration).

 Since version 0.7 this can be a PKCS #11 URL instead of a file.